Review of HF propagation analysis & prediction programs

 programs are VOACAP-based

-applications that we are going to review below.
+that we are going to review below.

-sunspot number instead of the SSN or setting the reliability or the S/N ratio
+SSN, the reliability or the S/N ratio

-too low or too high can false all your forecast, and for example predict a poor signal strength
+where a wrong data can false all your forecast, and for example predict a poor signal strength

 and a band closed although it is wide opened with a strong signal !